bharathikalai/Docker/Docker_part3_continuation/readme.md

 ```

-## Create a New Container and Run It
+## Create a New Container and Run It  -d detached mode

 ```
 docker run -d --name <container_name> <image_name>